rebzzz123/ClustR_Rebecca/README.md

-# ClustR-Package2
-Updated on 4 27 2018
+Updated ClustR code for Atropos Take Home assessment.

-Add installation instructions eventually.
+See instructions in email for installation instructions & data.